jakepruitt/jakepruitt.github.io/_posts/2014-11-08-prioritization.md

 I am lucky enough to have fantastic coworkers that are always looking out for my best interests.
 After a 2:30 a.m. commit message, my supervisor sent me an email saying, "Go to sleep! #Avoidburnout."
 When I need to take a break and finish some homework, they give me my space and let me crank out whatever I need.
 I consider them my family, and enjoy every minute I spend with them.

 My roommates are also incredible, not only in holding me accountable for this blog, but for encouraging me in all of my decisions.
-They are the steady base that makes everything I do possible, I know plenty of people who's roommates hold them back, or discourage from the opportunities that they get.
+They are the steady base that makes everything I do possible, I know plenty of people whose roommates hold them back, or discourage from the opportunities that they get.
 For me, my best ideas usually come from my roommates, and when I am having a rough time, they are there for me without me needing to ask.

 ## The Mission